BabyTravel UK Logo BabyTravel UK

 Vueling charges a flat infant fee ranging from around €14.99 to €154.99 depending on route length.
 Minimum age is 7 days.
 No bassinets on any route.
 Pushchairs are gate-checked free of charge.
 You receive an extra 5 kg baby bag on top of your standard cabin allowance.
 Both forward and rear-facing car seats are permitted when a seat is booked for your child.

-Policies change: The information below was verified in April 2026.
+Policies change: The information below was reviewed in July 2026.
 Vueling's infant fees vary significantly by route — always check Vueling's website for the exact fee on your specific booking before confirming.

 Infant lap seat policy and fees